Monday, 21 October 2024

 Two days ago I attended Renee's memorial.
 After mentioning Nicola Easthope because she couldn't make it, I read out the text Renee sent me when I was struggling with the book, telling me off for not working hard enough.
 It went down a treat, gales of laughter.
 Adrienne Jensen told me about the Landfall Press she and others have started.
 They are doing very well!

 I have booked myself in to have my eyebrows and eyelashes dyed ('tinted') - no makeup at sesshin.
 Left to their own devices, they are invisible and I look washed out, androgynous.
-Sessin starts on Monday, at Lake Rotoiti, by St. Arnaud.
+Seshin starts on Monday, at Lake Rotoiti, by St. Arnaud.

 I decided to keep a diary, to write like this every day as often as possible.
 I have now read two of Ian McEwan's books.
 He introduces evil into his stories, realistic and creepy.
 Not what I want, though I believe people tend to underestimate both its presence in our lives and its power.
 Then read Maggie O'Farrell's book I am, I am, I am.
 Seventeen brushes with death (Tinder press, 2017).
-Well written, but doesn't contribute anything, doesn't enlighten or surprise me: I'd been writing up my own.
+Well written, but doesn't contribute anything, doesn't enlighten or surprise me: I had been writing up my own.
 Only five that I can remember.
 A little miffed she got there first - and much better!
 Her early years, before she became ill, resemble mine, desiring to be free, to follow whatever impulse arises, a need for stimulation, for excitement.

 Many criminals have the same urge; one theory claims it lies behind the impetus to offend.
 In one of McEwan's books, the criminal character displays it, in his case due to Huntington's.